I’m often writing about frugality. Today, I’m writing about futility.

 The article answers a question I had myself.
 It’s one thing to retire at age 33 with a huge nest egg of savings, but affording college for 3 kids is a whole other thing.
 Before reading his article, I did some rough math in my head: $50K/yr for 12 years (3 kids at 4 years) and came out to a whopping $600,000 bill.

 As you read the article, it becomes clear that Justin has a good plan to limit the expenses of college.
-The in-state, public university brings the number per year down to $24,000, more than cutting the $600,000 in half.
+The in-state, public university brings the number per year down to $24,000.
+It cuts my $50K/yr in half.
 That $24,000 is split into $10,000 tuition and $14,000 in room & board and expenses.
-He's already paying that $14,000 to some degree in his own budget.
-That $14,000 isn't $14,000.
-It's an average of what people spend.
-Justin and his family aren't average in their spending habits.
+He’s already paying that $14,000 to some degree in his own budget.
+That $14,000 isn’t $14,000.
+It’s an average of what people spend.
+Justin and his family aren’t average in their spending habits.

 There’s much more to the analysis, but he makes good points that “nobody pays sticker price for college.”
 There are grants and scholarships.
 People can take Advanced Placement classes or even community college classes in high school to earn credits.
 (I took a computer science in high school at a local university and started with a few credits.)
 He also brings up the very important point that his children may foot some of the bill.
 I’m a big believer in this as I think it helps them have some skin in the game.

 By all practical measures I can think of, Justin has figured out college planning.

 But I claimed that college planning is impossible.
 I put that in the title!

 It feels to me that Justin has eliminated many of the uncertainties by focusing on one particular college option.
 He recognizes that they may go to another university, even a public one, but falls back on his in-state, public school.
 Without this decision, the discussion gets extremely difficult.
 This one decision guides all the math that leads to an article with 100 comments.
 It’s clearly very helpful to so many people including me.